 With a successful proof of concept, The Dirt Company have additionally ordered our Zephyr Bros Pro-Series Injection Machine and a Granulator, taking the recycling and production of their Machine Wash Scoops in-house.

 • 88kg post-consumer plastic recycled

 • 5333 retired Refill Packs diverted from landfill

 Importantly, not only was this waste diverted from landfill, it also prevented the need for use of virgin (new) materials.

 Lessons and success

 Recycling soft plastics through injection moulding is notoriously difficult and labour intensive.
-Despite this, the Precious Plastic Melbourne team have made significant headway in mitigating the challenges of working with this material, and continue to refine processing methods to further increase efficiency.
+Despite this, the PPM team have made significant headway in mitigating the challenges of working with this material, refining processing methods to further increase efficiency.